lsgs/redcap-record-autonumbering/README.md

 1. **Unix timestamp (16 digits)**: This option will create a record ID based upon a Unix timestamp.
 A Unix timestamp is the number of seconds since January 1st, 1970 (UTC).
   - See: <https://www.unixtimestamp.com/> for more information about Unix timestamps.

-1. **Random 6-character alphanumeric ID**: This option generates a random 6-character alphanumeric string for each new record ID.
+1. **Random alphanumeric ID**: This option generates a random alphanumeric string for each new record ID.
+Specify the length required in the configuration settings (1 to 99 characters).
 The character set excludes ambiguous characters (I, O, 0, 1) to improve readability.
   - Example IDs: `A7K2M9`, `X3PB5N`, `H8QR4T`
   - This is useful when you need non-sequential, non-guessable record IDs for privacy or blinding purposes.
-  - _Note_: While collisions are statistically unlikely (over 700 million possible combinations), the module will generate a new ID if a collision is detected.
+  - _Note_: Generated IDs are checked for uniqueness within the project and the module will generate a new ID if a collision is detected.

 1. **A project-specific custom auto-numbering schema**: The module design supports the addition of novel auto-numbering schemes via custom code.
 This is an advanced feature for module developers.